 Dr. Kotecha and the team at Dentistry On 10 are proud to offer full and partial dentures for the restoration of smiles.
 Adults of all ages can benefit from dentures, and many find that they are an acceptable way of improving their smiles without the upfront expense of alternative treatments.
 Patients considering dentures or other restorative solutions should contact Dr. Kotecha and her associates of Denstistry on 10 and schedule an initial consultation appointment to have any questions or concerns addressed before undergoing the process of receiving full or partial dentures.

 Dr. Rina Kotecha is a graduate of the Harvard School of Dental Medicine.
 She possesses 19 years of expertise in the dentistry field specializing in general dentistry.
-She has further qualifications from the MGE Executive Training Program and Master Implant Training Program while holding certifications in Soft Tissue Management Program by DenMat, and FASTBRACES.
+She has further qualifications from the MGE Executive Training Program and Master Implant Training Program while holding certification in Soft Tissue Management Program by DenMat.
 She completed the Rondeau Seminars in Level I Orthodontics and she is an active member of the Ontario Dental Association and Ontario Dental Implant Network.